 Salary is based on the University of California Academic Salary Scale, in accordance with current Intern Salary scale.
 A full-benefits package consisting of medical/dental and vision plans will also be offered.
 The fellow is required to relocate during the different rotations.
 Some funds are available to support some of the travel and relocation expenses.

+The candidate must have a demonstrated ability to work in a team atmosphere.
+Evidence of recent research, scholarly productivity, and experience in aquatic animal, zoo, exotic and/or laboratory animal medicine are preferred.
+Applicants for the fellowship should be graduates of an AVMA accredited veterinary college or be ECFVG certified and be eligible for California veterinary licensure.
 National and international applicants are welcome.
 Applicants whose native language or language of instruction is not English must take the TOEFL or IELTS.
-The minimum scores required for admission to graduate study at UC Davis are 550 on the TOEFL paper-based test (PBT) or 104 on the TOEFL internet-based test (iBT).
+The minimum scores required for admission to graduate study at UC Davis are: 550 on the TOEFL paper-based test (PBT), or 104 on the TOEFL internet-based test (iBT).
 TOEFL scores expire after two years.
 Scores that are older than two years will not be accepted by UC Davis.
 The minimum overall band score required for admission to graduate study at UC Davis is 7.0 on a 9-point scale.
 IELTS scores expire after two years.
 Scores that are older than two years will not be accepted by UC Davis.

 Candidate must be eligible for a TN (Mexico and Canada) or J-1 visa with no bars or home country requirement.
 J-1 scholars must have adequate health insurance coverage for the duration of their appointment.
-While the hospital will initially pay the cost of the VISA application fee(s), fee(s) for visa documents are due at the time of your arrival and should be made payable to the VMTH.
+While the hospital will initially pay the cost of the VISA application fee(s), fee(s) for visa documents are due at the time of your arrival, and should be made payable to the VMTH.
 The Office of the Chief Veterinary Medical Officer (CVMO) will contact you to arrange for payment.
 At this time, payments can be made by check or cash.

 SPECIAL NOTE: As of mid-2017, the California Veterinary Medical Board will require all veterinarians working at the University of California, Davis with primary patient care duties to hold a special University license.
 To obtain this University license, veterinarians that are not licensed in the state of California will be required to take a 3-day course on regionally-important diseases and a short open-book jurisprudence test, in addition to being background checked.
 The course will be given on-site at the University of California, Davis School of Veterinary Medicine early in the course of your training program (dates to be determined).
 The cost of licensure will be the responsibility of the trainee (currently $290).
 This limited license only permits individuals to work in California as veterinarians for University-related practice.
 Although veterinarians that do not have hands-on patient care duty (e.g., anatomic pathologists, clinical pathologists) are not required to hold this license, obtaining the license is encouraged whenever your activities may have an impact on animal-owning members of the public.
 If in doubt, please contact the Office of the CVMO for clarification.

 This position is a critical position and subject to a background check.
-Employment is contingent upon successful completion of a background investigation including criminal history and identity checks.
+Employment is contingent upon successful completion of background investigation including criminal history and identity checks.

 The University of California, Monterey Bay Aquarium, California Academy of Sciences, and Hubbs-SeaWorld Research Institute are affirmative action/equal opportunity employer, and we welcome diversity in science.